Florida Police Chief Told Cops To Arrest Random Black People To Boost Stats, ‘Miami Herald’ Reports

 Atesiano and the two officers charged — Raul Fernandez and Charlie Dayoub have pleaded not guilty.
 Miami Herald reports that Fernandez and Dayoub are making a deal with federal prosecutors against the former police chief.

 All charges against the then-teenager, who is now 21, has been dropped by prosecutors.
-Raimundo Atesiano and the two officers charged face a maximum sentence of 11 years if convicted.
+Raimuno Atesiano and the two officers charged face a maximum sentence of 11 years if convicted.